Extremely Fast Convergence Rates for Extremum Seeking Control with Polyak-Ruppert Averaging: Conclusions

 \witem It is not clear that the constraint $\rho>\half$ is required in this deterministic setting, and may be removed if we can improve the bounds in our analysis.
 We have found in some experiments that the use of PR averaging results in very fast convergence even when this constraint is violated.

-\witem In stochastic optimization it is common to choose $\rho=0$ (a constant gain or step-size).
-Stability theory and convergence rate bounds with averaging is another topic of research.
-We conjecture that bounds may be simple when noise is purely additive, following \cite{moujunwaibarjor20,bacmou11}.

 \witem Under what conditions is $ \sqrt{\text{tr}(\barSigma_T)}$ strictly smaller using the FB algorithm as compared to PR averaging?
-We find in experiments that the FB algorithm usually outperforms the others, but we have yet to find tools to provide bounds that are rich enough to compare algorithms.
+We find in experiments that the FB algorithm usually outperforms averaging, but we have yet to find tools to obtain bounds that are rich enough to compare the two approaches.

 \cprime{$'$} \cprime{$'$}